Get in touch

 The Best Content Personalisation Strategies

-1. Tailored Recommendations Based on Past Browsing Behaviour
+1. Tailored Recommendations Based on Past User Behavior

 You know when you’re browsing a website, and it magically seems to know what you’re interested in?
 That’s because it keeps track of what you’ve looked at and suggests similar stuff you might like.
 This is especially common on e-commerce sites, news sites, and blogs.

-Strategy: This involves analysing users’ past browsing behaviour on your website, such as pages visited and shopping history, to identify their interests and preferences.
+Strategy: This involves analyzing users’ past browsing behavior on your website, such as pages visited and shopping history, to identify their interests and preferences, allowing you to personalize content effectively.
+With WordPress personalization, you can use various plugins to implement these personalization rules, making it easy and effective to create a more engaging browsing experience for visitors.
 Then, you leverage this information to offer relevant content or product recommendations for a bespoke user experience.

-They also have a system that analyses your browsing history to predict what you might want in the future and suggest products accordingly.
+They also have a system that analyzes your browsing history to predict what you might want in the future and suggest products accordingly.

 2. Using Geolocation Data for Personalised Content

-Strategy: By incorporating a geolocation plugin, you can capture a visitor’s IP address and use it to filter website content, providing personalised content that is tailored to their location.
+Strategy: By incorporating a geolocation plugin, you can capture a visitor’s IP address and use it to filter website content, providing personalized content that is tailored to their location, allowing you to personalize content effectively.
 The plugin can filter location data based on various factors, such as continent, country, state, city, or time zone.

 Example: Macy’s uses a popup, as seen below, to tell their visitors that they ship to their country and offer pricing in their local currency.